 Marmion Park | Houston Heights | Gazebo Photography Site

-Inscribed upon the plaque is the following: “Named for James B. Marmion, Sr. the last Mayor of the Houston Heights, Marmion Park honors past and current Heights residents who have preserved our neighborhood.
-The Houston Heights Association which built the park, invites future residents to enjoy and expand the pride, love and work expressed here.”
+“Named for James B. Marmion, Sr. the last Mayor of the Houston Heights, Marmion Park honors past and current Heights residents who have preserved our neighborhood.
+The Houston Heights Association, which built the park, invites future residents to enjoy and expand the pride, love, and work expressed here.”

-A number of donor names as well as donor organizations follow this information.
+Several donor names, as well as donor organizations, follow this information.

-Marmion Park is one of three properties owned and/or operated by the Heights Association Properties for the express intent of public enjoyment.
-Donovan Park is a wonderful family focused outdoor recreation and playground space.
-The nearby old Fire Station as well as Marmion Park can be rented for special occasions.
+Marmion Park is one of three properties owned and operated by the Heights Association Properties for the express intent of public enjoyment.
+Donovan Park is a beautiful family-focused outdoor recreation and playground space.
+One can rent the nearby old Fire Station, as well as Marmion Park for special occasions.

-Many wedding ceremonies are held in Marmion Park.
-It is also a popular place for engagement photos.
-4 hours are allotted for a fee of $300 with a $200 deposit which is very reasonable pricing.
-In the case of weddings no rice or birdseed may be thrown at the newly married couple.
-Only flowers or flower petals are allowed.
+Many wedding ceremonies occur in Marmion Park.
+It is also a favorite place for engagement photos.
+The price for four hours is $300 with a $200 deposit, which is very reasonable pricing.
+In the case of weddings, rice or birdseed cannot be used to toss at the newly married couple…only flowers or flower petals.

-There is a Texas Historical Commission sign in Marmion Park dedicated to his grandfather.
+There is a Texas Historical Commission sign in Marmion Park.
 It reads as follows:

 “Daniel Denton Cooley

 (April 15, 1850 – November 22, 1933)